Green Turtle

 From Reefranger

 It is always a joy to enounter a turtle when swimming, snorkelling or diving.
 They are one of the most interesting creatures you can easily encounter without the need for scuba gear.
+I have encountered Turtles personally while snorkelling at Shelly Beach and Gordons Bay.
 This is also has downside, as I have seen people chasing turtles or trying to touch them on many occasions.
-Do respect their space wgen you encounter them.
+Do respect their space when you encounter them.
 We want to be able to continue enjoying their prescence!

 Distribution